HyperTransport: Infinity Fabric

 Infinity Fabric (IF) is a superset of HyperTransport announced by AMD in 2016 as an interconnect for its GPUs and CPUs.
-It is also usable as interchip interconnect for communication between CPUs and GPUs (for Heterogeneous System Architecture), an arrangement known as Infinity Architecture.
+When used internally it is called a Global Memory Interconnect (GMI).
+It is also usable as interchip interconnect for communication between CPUs and CPUs, GPUs and GPUs, or CPUs and GPUs (for Heterogeneous System Architecture), an arrangement known as Infinity Architecture, with the links known as External Global Memory Interconnect (xGMI).
 The company said the Infinity Fabric would scale from 30 GB/s to 512 GB/s, and be used in the Zen-based CPUs and Vega GPUs which were subsequently released in 2017.

 On Zen and Zen+ CPUs, the "SDF" data interconnects are run at the same frequency as the DRAM memory clock (MEMCLK), a decision made to remove the latency caused by different clock speeds.
 As a result, using a faster RAM module makes the entire bus faster.
 The links are 32-bit wide, as in HT, but 8 transfers are done per cycle (128-bit packets) compared to the original 2.
 Electrical changes are made for higher power efficiency.
-On Zen 2 and Zen 3 CPUs, the IF bus is on a separate clock, either in a 1:1 or 2:1 ratio to the DRAM clock, because of Zen's early problems with high-speed DRAM affecting IF speed, and therefore system stability.
+On Zen 2 and Zen 3 CPUs, the IF bus is on a separate clock (FCLK) and so is the unified memory controller (UCLK).
+The UCLK is either in a 1:1 or a 2:1 ratio to the DRAM clock (MCLK).
+This avoids a limitation on desktop platforms where maximum DRAM speeds were in practice limited by the IF speed.
 The bus width has also been doubled.
+A latency penalty is present when the FCLK is not synchonized with the UCLK.
+On Zen 4 and later CPUs, the IF bus is able to run at an asynchronous clock to the DRAM, to allow the higher clock speeds that DDR5 is capable of.

+Infinity Fabric Link

+Professional/Workstation models of AMD GPUs include an Infinity Fabric Link edge connector for connecting the Infinity Fabric buses of GPUs together, bypassing the host PCIe bus.
+The Link "Bridge" device itself is a printed circuit board with 2 or 4 matching slots.
+Each GPU family uses a different connector and the Bridge/Link generally only works between the GPUs of the same model.
+It is therefore similar to the plug-in board version of NVLink.